');

 About Rochester, WA

-Rochester is a small community in Washington with a population of 6,025 residents.
-The median household income is $94,754 per year, which is above the national average.
-The median age in Rochester is 43.3 years.
+Rochester is a small town located in Washington with a population of 6,025 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $94,754 per year, which is 26% above the national median of $75,149.
+The median age of 43.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Rochester Ranks in Washington